 Task type and format: Multiple choice questions are usually followed by three possible answers or the beginning of a sentence followed by three possible ways to complete the sentence.
-Test takers are required to choose either A, B, or C. It is, however, necessary to read instructions carefully in cases where there is a longer list of answers.
+Test takers are required to choose either A, B, or C. It is, however, necessary to read instructions carefully in cases where there is a long list of answers.

-Task type and format: test takers are required to match a numbered list of items from the listening test to a set of options on the question paper.
-The set of options maybe criteria of some kind.
+Task type and format: test takers are required to match a numbered list of items from the listening test to a set of options on the question paper—the set of options may be criteria of some kind.

 Plan, map, diagram labeling

-Task type and format: Test takers are required to complete labels on a plan (e.g. of a building, part of a town) or diagram (e.g. of a piece of equipment).
+Task type and format: Test takers are required to complete labels on a plan (e.g., of a building, part of a town) or diagram (e.g., of a piece of equipment).
 The answers are usually selected from a list on the question paper.

-Task focus: This type of task assesses the ability to understand, for example, a description of a place, and to relate this to a visual representation.
+Task focus: This type of task assesses the ability to understand, for example, a description of a place and to relate this to a visual representation.
 This may include being able to follow language expressing spatial relationships and directions.

 Form, note, table, flow-chart, summary completion